Beginning Muay Thai & Sumalee Boxing Gym, Phuket, Thailand

 When I departed I felt I had a good base but was still nervous.
 My training up until that point had been 1 hour sessions and I had only just dipped my toe in sparring which was going to be a daily occurrence in Thailand.
 But with excitement and trepidation I set off.
 My boyfriend was to meet me in Thailand after my training to do the proper holiday relaxation/sightseeing bits – slacker.

 All my concerns were needless.
 Sumalee is an absolute gem of a place.
 It is a little community.
 Everyone is made to feel welcome.
 It becomes like a little family.
 That is down to both the employees and the guests but let’s go through the fundamentals first.

 The camps facilities are good.
-It’s not top of the range and brand spanking new but it all works and works well.
+It’s not top of the range and brand spanking new but it all works and works very well.
 Wifi is free and accesses all parts of the camp with no dead zones.
 Swimming pool is clean and a great place to cool down.
-The gym is basic and to be honest I didn’t use it once. mostly just the hard core fighters did.
+The gym is basic and to be honest I didn’t use it once.
+Mostly just the hard core fighters did.
 The training sessions were enough for me.
 Everything ached everyday.
 I didn’t need to add weights to that.
 The washing machines were the big american style ones.
-Easy to use and cleaned well.
-Then the reception housed the equipment shop where you could buy if needed.
+Easy to use and cleaned well and reception housed the equipment shop where you could buy gloves, shorts etc. if needed.
 Not the cheapest but a fair bit cheaper than England.

 Finally the training and teachers: